 What about CFDs?

-In some countries, contracts for difference (CFDs) allow you to speculate on stock prices without actually owning the shares, meaning you could bet on a decline in a stock price similarly to selling it short.
+In some countries, contracts for difference (CFDs) allow you to speculate on stock prices without actually owning the stocks, meaning you could bet on a decline in a stock price similarly to selling it short.
 However, CFDs are not allowed in the US.

 Risks of short selling